kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_8_testing.md

 ## Mockito Testing

-Mocking test is a big part of software development aside from Integration test as it is at low cost.
+* Mocking test is a big part of software development aside from Integration test as it is at low cost.
+* Mockito is a testing framework we use in Springboot project
+* Mockito is normally used in testing business logic, data repository and service layers.

 ### Mockito.mock() and @Mock

-@Mock annotation is a shorthand for the Mockito.mock() method.
+`@Mock` annotation is a shorthand for the Mockito.mock() method.

 If we are writing data repository or service level mocking testing, we could checkout the following example,